AtharvaJ-236/AJ-Cars-Website/README.md

 **AJ Cars Web Application**

 **Overview:**
-AJ Cars is a PHP-based web application that allows admins to manage users and provides a car catalog where users can view details of different car models.
-Admins can add, edit, and delete user accounts, while the homepage displays images of cars that link to individual car detail pages.
+AJ Cars is web application that provides a car catalog where users can view details of different car models.

 **Features:**

--User Management (Admin Only): Admins can manage users (add, edit, delete).
+-User Management: User can manage users .

--Car Information Pages: Homepage displays car images, and clicking an image shows details of the selected car.

 -Responsive Design: Optimized for desktop and mobile viewing.